translate/pootle/deploy/README.rst

 -------------

-For deploying a Pootle server in any of the desired environments, it is necessary to put some configuration files into the directory.
+For deploying a Pootle server in any of the desired environments, it is necessary to put some configuration files in place.

 */deploy/environment/fabric.py*
   Module with settings that will be used in Fabric.

 */deploy/environment/settings.conf*
   Pootle-specific settings for the server (it will override the defaults).

 */deploy/environment/virtualhost.conf*
   Apache VirtualHost configuration file.

 All the settings defined in the ``fabric.py`` module will populate the Fabric ``env`` dictionary, making the configuration keys available in the